Psalms For Life

 will praise him.

 Words can give life or take it away.
-David is threatened by deadly words, with evildoers conspiring and plotting against him.
-Whether threats, slander, curses, or lies, the words are spoken without warning, from hiding, and are supposedly part of the perfect plot.
-In their arrogance, David’s enemies are confident no one will ever trace their crime back to them.
+David is threatened by deadly words, with evildoers conspiring against him.
+Whether threats, slander, curses, or lies, the words are spoken without warning, from hiding, and are thought to be part of the perfect plot.
+In their arrogance, David’s enemies are confident no one will ever realize how they’ve set him up or trace their crime back to them.

 Feeling terribly vulnerable, David cries out for God to hear and hide him from his enemies, who make one critical mistake: they leave God out of their calculations.
 God’s arrows are dead accurate.
-He ensures that evil writes its own obituary, as he humorously uses the very tongues they felt so confident in to trip their owners up and take them down.
+He ensures, as Rolf A. Jacobson puts it, that evil writes its own obituary, by humorously using the very tongues they felt so confident in to trip them up and take them down.

 Thus, the evildoers who so carefully did everything in secret are made a public spectacle that causes everyone to flee in horror.
-The crowning irony is that the very people who considered themselves beyond detection and, hence, untouchable, become a public advertisement for God’s power, as their defeat leaves people discussing his justice.
-His judgment of their evil delights his people, strengthens their resolve to trust him more, and leads them to worship him.
+The crowning irony is that the very people who considered themselves beyond detection and, hence, untouchable, become a public advertisement for God’s power, as their defeat leaves people discussing what had previously seemed so far away.
+Namely, God’s judgment.
+His evident delight in his people strengthens their resolve to trust him more, and leads them to worship him.

-Lord, how easy it would be if I could silence anyone speaking out against me, but how much better if you make my enemies’ evil words their own undoing.
-Help me to trust that you’ll see that justice is done, your name is honored, my faith is built up, and my joy overflows in worship.
+Lord, how easy it would be if I could instantly silence anyone speaking against me, but how much better if you make my enemies’ evil words their own undoing.
+Help me to trust that you’ll see justice done, your name honored, my faith built up, and my joy overflowing in worship.
 Amen.

 In your free moments today, meditate on this truth: